DHH-2025-economic-bubbles/early-modern-global/README.md

 Make sure to navigate back to the project root after running the script.

 ## uv
 UV is the package manager for this project.
-To add a dependency, f.e. `pandas`, simply run:
+[Install it here before proceeding.](https://docs.astral.sh/uv/getting-started/installation/) To add a dependency, f.e. `pandas`, simply run:
 ```sh
 uv add pandas
 ```